-4. Should the transformation to (equinox based) apparent place be required rather than (CIO based) intermediate place, subtract the equation of the origins from the returned right ascension: $\alpha{\text{apparent}} = \alpha{\text{CIRS}} - EO$.
+- 4. The available accuracy is better than 1 milliarcsecond, limited mainly by the precession-nutation model that is used, namely IAU 2000A/2006.
+Very close to solar system bodies, additional errors of up to several milliarcseconds can occur because of unmodeled light deflection; however, the Sun's contribution is taken into account, to first order.
+The accuracy limitations of the SOFA routine iau_EPV00 (used to compute Earth position and velocity) can contribute aberration errors of up to 5 microarcseconds.
+Light deflection at the Sun's limb is uncertain at the 0.4 milliarcsecond level. - 5.
+Should the transformation to (equinox based) apparent place be required rather than (CIO based) intermediate place, subtract the equation of the origins from the returned right ascension: $\alpha{\rm apparent} = \alpha{\rm CIRS} EO$.
 (The iau_ANP routine can then be applied, as required, to keep the result in the conventional 0-2 π range.)